zkSync-Community-Hub/community-code/content/tutorials/interop-messages/_partials/_contracts-testnet.md

 For each chain we are using `configVariable('<WALLET_PRIVATE_KEY_NAME>')` for the deployer accounts.
 Right now these are configured to different accounts in the keystore, but you can change them as needed.

-To configure this using Hardhat keystore, run the command below:
+To configure your private key(s) using Hardhat keystore, run the command below:

 ::code-group